madnoh/fish-scripts/README.md

 An alias to do updates on my Archlinux machine.

-### showupdates.fish
+### whatismyip.fish

-A fucntion to display what packages has updates available.
-These days I'd manually do updates instead of blanket sudo pacman -Syu.
+A function to display Local IP address, IPv4 and IPv6 addreses.